 Mediation is not therapy.

 Although a person with counseling credentials (a social worker, psychologist or other professional) may also work as a mediator, mediation does not substitute for therapy.
-The goal of mediation is to help parties focus on a mutual problem, talk about it, discuss possible solutions, and if they choose, agree upon a solution. an agreement on how to solve a mutual problem.
+The goal of mediation is to help parties focus on a mutual problem, talk about it, discuss possible solutions, and if they choose, agree upon a solution.
+Mediators encourage parties to come to an agreement on how to solve a mutual problem.
 People who resolve problems through mediation often report that they feel better after having solved it themselves without someone else making the decision.
 Therapy may help you gain some emotional distance and be better able to handle the conflict but it is a different process.
 You may decide to seek therapy before, during or after mediation.
 The role of a counselor, like that of a therapist, is very different than that of a mediator.

 Mediation is not practicing law.

 Some mediators are also attorneys.
 However, when an attorney acts as a mediator he/she cannot provide individual legal advice or representation to one of the parties to the mediation.
 An attorney represents you.
 A mediator is a neutral third party.

 If an agreement comes out of your mediation and you wish to have it entered as part of a court order in an ongoing case or if you wish to have it enforced by a court, you should consider hiring an independent attorney to review the agreement on your behalf.

 Although many courts refer parties in a case (especially family law matters) to mediation, you may also use a mediator as an alternative to going to court.

 If a dispute involves a business, you may also want to check with the Better Business Bureau which provides an arbitration and mediation program for cases involving it's members.